algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 <!-- Any work external to the proposed solution that is similar to it in some way and is worked on by different teams.
 It’s important to know this to enable knowledge sharing between such teams when faced with related problems. -->
 The work external to the proposed solution that is similar to it in some way and is worked on by different teams are:

+- The Smart TV of the compagnie.
-- Nothing for the moment.
+- The website of the compagnie.

 ### 7.2 References

 <!-- Links to documents and resources that you used when coming up with your design and wish to credit. -->
 The documents and resources that we used when coming up with our design and wish to credit are:
-- Nothing for the moment.

 ### 7.3 Acknowledgments

 <!-- Credit people who have contributed to the design that you wish to recognize -->
 The people who have contributed to the design that we wish to recognize are:
-- Nothing for the moment.